aust21/file-manager/readme.md

 - Create new files -> in development for Linux os
 - Locate files -> in development for Linux os
 - Delete files -> in development for Linux os
-- Edit existing files -> in development
-- Share files via email -> in development
+- Share files on the browser -> in development

 ## Usage
 To run File Manager, follow these steps: